 Play Video View Fees

-Jeremy is executive editor of Wired UK, the influential technology and trends magazine that covers innovation and the businesses that are building the future.
+Jeremy is senior innovation editor of Wired, the influential technology and trends magazine that covers innovation and the businesses that are building the future.
 He is in charge of analysing and identifying emerging trends and technological shifts that will impact consumers and businesses alike.
-From the Internet of Things (IOT) to artificial intelligence (AI), smart homes to smart cities, flying cars to passenger drones, Jeremy has first-hand experience of emerging trends as well as personal contact with the global business leaders driving them.
+From the Internet of Things to AI, smart homes to smart cities, flying cars to passenger drones, Jeremy has first-hand experience of emerging trends as well as personal contact with the global business leaders driving them.

-As Wired magazine's executive editor, Jeremy is tasked with seeking out and evaluating products at the very cutting edge of innovation and design.
+As Wired's senior innovation editor, Jeremy is tasked with seeking out and evaluating products at the very cutting edge of innovation and design.
 Jeremy also edits all the special supplements for Wired, including the luxury annual, Wired Desired.